Fussball Training ohne Torwart Symbolbild

 2. Combination play with finishing: Players combine through the defensive line and finish the attacks without a goalkeeper.
 This exercise promotes cooperation and shooting accuracy.

-Tips for coaches
+Tips for Trainers

 • Creativity: Use creative methods to simulate realistic game situations.
 For example, use markings or small goals.